Ea12581/KNN-classifier/README.md

 In Another terminal: ./client.out [an ip] [a port]

-When running from the second terminal (the client side), אhe program expects an input from the user that includes a vector, a metrica and a number.
+The server waits for clients to connect.

+When a client connects, the server sends a menu with 5 options and an option to exit.

+Option 1: the serrver asks the client to upload a file with classified vectors and a file with an unclassified vectors.

-The file should have classified vectors in the format: num1, num2, ..., numN, classification.
+The file should of the classified vectors should be in the format: num1, num2, ..., numN, classification, while the unclassified doesn't have classification.

-The program will calculate the distances of the given vector to all of the vectors from the file the server got, and the server will find the k vectors that are the closes to it according to the metricas.

-The classification that will be the most prevelant among those k vectors, will be the given vector's classification.
+Option 2: the server print's the current K and metric in order to classify vectors later. if the client presses enter. returns to the menu. else, they can enter input in the next format "[k] [metric]" in order to update the current K and metric value.

 The metricas are: